beccasaurus/FactoryMan/README.markdown

 Generics can be used to specify the Type that your Sequence returns:

+    // we put sequences in a different namespace so you can easily specify whether you want to use
+    // the generic sequence or the regular one.
+As opposed to factories, you don't get much benefit
+    // from the generic sequence and I like to use the regular one (with my generic factories). using FactoryMan.Sequences.Generic;

     var email = new Sequence<char[]>(n => string.Format("String with number:{0}", n).ToCharArray());

 Example Usage